FdaStats/fdnn-classification/README.md

 # Function descriptions
 ## One dimensional functional data
-- "dnn_1d_par.R": parameter selection using the training data.
+- "dnn_1d_par.R": hyperparameter selection with training data.
 More details can be found in comments
-- "dnn_1d.R": functional deep neural netowrks method.
+- "dnn_1d.R": functional deep neural netowrks.
 More details can be found in comments
 ## Two dimensional functional data
-- "dnn_2d_par.R": parameter selection using the training data.
+- "dnn_2d_par.R": hyperparameter selection with training data.
 More details can be found in comments
-- "dnn_2d.R": functional deep neural netowrks method.
+- "dnn_2d.R": functional deep neural netowrks.
 More details can be found in comments
 -------------------------------------------------------------

 # Examples